 Legal Aspects of Mountain Lion Ownership

 Some states in the United States, for example, have outright bans on owning dangerous wild animals, including mountain lions.
 Others may allow ownership under specific conditions, such as meeting certain enclosure requirements, obtaining liability insurance, and demonstrating experience in handling large cats.
-However, even in these cases, the regulations are often stringent and difficult to comply with.
+Even so, even in these cases, the regulations are often stringent and difficult to comply with.

 Ethical Considerations

 Mountain lions in captivity often suffer from a range of welfare issues, including boredom, frustration, and stress.
 They may develop abnormal behaviors, such as pacing, self-harm, or aggression, as a result of their unnatural surroundings.
-Moreover, even with the best care, it is impossible to replicate the complex stimuli and challenges that these animals would encounter in the wild.
+Beyond that, even with the best care, it is impossible to replicate the complex stimuli and challenges that these animals would encounter in the wild.

 The Dangers of Keeping a Mountain Lion as a Pet

 There have been numerous documented cases of captive big cats attacking humans, sometimes with fatal consequences.
 These incidents highlight the inherent risks of keeping wild animals in close proximity to people, even those who are experienced handlers.
-Furthermore, the presence of a mountain lion in a residential area can pose a threat to neighbors, pets, and livestock.
+Beyond that, the presence of a mountain lion in a residential area can pose a threat to neighbors, pets, and livestock.

 The Challenges of Providing Adequate Care